Are you looking for the latest blogging statistics, trends, and data?

 Content marketers and bloggers who perform regular content audits get much better results compared to people who never review their old content.

-Updating your old posts might be as simple as adding some new images, or fixing outdated references or statistics.
-Other posts may need a full rewrite.
+Updating your old posts might be as simple as adding some new images, or fixing outdated references or statistics, but other posts may need a full rewrite.
+Here, it may help to use a content optimization tool such as Thrive Optimize.

 No matter how you update your old posts, we also recommend doing an SEO audit.
 This will give your updated blogs the best chance of climbing the search engine rankings and getting on the first page of Google.